mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 That’s why in history, Kyogen Zen master immediately attained enlightenment when he saw the beautiful flower of a plum tree, plum flowers.
 And also another Zen master attained enlightenment the moment when he listened to the sound of the pebbles hitting bamboo; immediately he attained enlightenment.
 His experience of listening to the sound of the pebbles hitting to the bamboo is the first moment.
 It’s very clear; that’s why he can exactly join, participate in the vastness of existence, so-called truth.

-Or, Gensha Zen master attained enlightenment the moment when he hurt in his toe by stumbling over a rock, when he came across the river.
+Or, Gensha Zen Master attained enlightenment the moment when he hurt his toe by stumbling over a rock, when he came across the river.
 Then he said, “From where does the pain come?”
 The moment when you say, “Ouch!” – from where does this come?
 Because “Ouch!” is nothing but surprise, astonishment.

 So if you practice on a daily basis in *shikantaza*, exactly you can face this opportunity.
 In many ways.
 Not exactly the same as the ancestors did; in many ways.